Unified Acrobat for enterprise users

 • A single default install path that simplifies product deployment and management:

-• 64-bit Acrobat supports the easy-to-manage Shared Device Licensing method.
+• Unified Acrobat supports the easy-to-manage Shared Device Licensing method.

 • Available features are determined by the licensing or activation credential rather than installing two different products.
-Users with Acrobat rights get those features on sign-in.
-Other users get Reader.
+Users with Acrobat rights get those features on sign-in and other users get Reader functionality.

 • Two app installs are no longer required.